Schr\"oder's problems and scaling limits of random trees: Scaling limits

+We now show how to obtain scaling limits for weighted trees from the limits for depth-first processes obtained in Theorem \ref{theorem depth-first processes}.

-\begin{thm}[Theorem 1 in \cite{Rizz11}] Let $T$ be a critical Galton-Watson tree with offspring distribution $\xi$ such that $0<\sigma^2=\var(\xi)<\infty$.
-Suppose that for sufficiently large $n$ the probability that $T$ has exactly $n$ leaves is positive and for such $n$ let $T_n$ be $T$ conditioned to have exactly $n$ leaves, considered as a rooted unordered tree with edge lengths $1$ and the uniform probability distribution $\mu_{T_n}$ on its leaves.
-Then
+\begin{thm} Let $\xi$ be an offspring distribution satisfying the hypothesis of Theorem \ref{theorem depth-first processes} and let $T_n$ be distributed like a Galton-Watson tree with offspring distribution $\xi$ conditioned to have $n$ leaves.
+Consider $T_n$ as a rooted weighted metric space with the graph metric and the uniform probability measure $\mu^n$ on the leaves of $T_n$.
+We have